 Welcome!

 Hi, I’m Rachael.
-I support school leaders and their teams to untangle the challenges of leadership and build the confidence, resilience and focus needed to thrive.
+I help school leaders and their teams untangle challenges and build the confidence, resilience and focus they need to thrive.

-That’s why I’ve put together a collection of short articles and case studies to offer insights, strategies, and support tailored to your needs.
+That’s why I’ve created a collection of short articles and case studies packed with insights, strategies and support tailored to you.

-If you’re looking for something specific or need more personalised advice, feel free to get in touch.
-I’m here to help!
+Looking for something specific or want personalised advice?
+Get in touch, I’m here to help!

 How group coaching was used to increase leadership capacity across a large group of international and private schools in China.